 Once dominated by the Inca Empire, Peru’s popular claim to fame is the ancient Inca citadel, Machu Picchu.
 An unforgettable journey from Cuzco will land you in the heart of the Andes and through the clouds where Machu Picchu awaits.
 Trails in the nearby mountains provide the best views, but guests can also peruse the ancient ruins on foot.

 Peru’s capital is surprisingly home to a well-preserved colonial center.
 While the city sits on the coast, the harsh arid air doesn’t dim Lima’s glow.
 Modern and historic areas of the city blend into a stunning skyline.
 For history buffs, the collections of pre-Columbian art and ancient artifacts cannot be missed.

-Like any continent, South America has its star countries that attract the most tourists and it has the not so popular crowd.
-Guyana, Suriname, and Bolivia are the three least visited countries in South America.
-All of these nations receive less than 1 million visitors annually, but the limited crowds actually make them the continent’s best kept secret.
+Like any continent, South America has its star countries as well as its not-so-popular locations.
+While Guyana, Suriname, and Bolivia are the three least visited countries in South America, they are still worth exploring.
+Receiving less than 1 million visitors annually, but the limited crowds actually make them the continent’s best-kept secret.

 Hugging the continent’s North Atlantic coast is Guyana.
 Much to a traveler’s surprise, the official language in Guyana is English.
-Though you shouldn’t get too excited.
-With close cultural ties to the Caribbean, locals mostly speak Guyanese Creole.
+Though you shouldn’t get too excited as the close cultural ties to the Caribbean have led most locals to speak Guyanese Creole.